christian1285/UDACITY-CAPSTONE-PROJECT/README.md

 # UDACITY-CAPSTONE-PROJECT

-# Introduction
+# Project Summary
 This repository provides a step by step analysis and forecasting model of aggregated data of retail store sales data.
+Target of this project is to provide a generic approach for data wrangling and forecast of time series.
+The provided functions and class can be easily used for any time series data set

 Within the provided notebook we will first prepare the data so that they can be used by any forecasting model.
 We will then evaluate the performance of different forecasting models, starting with classic statistical SARIMA models up to Linear Regression and tree based models.
 For data processing, training and testing of the models a complete Time_Series_Model class will be provided which allows to qickly evaluate any specific model for time series.

+After comparison different models with basic parameters, the best model is elected and further tuned to get better prediction results.

+All the functions provided cover the forecasting of aggregated data.
+At the end of the Notebook you can find the preparation steps in order to perform individual forecasts for each retail store.
+This could be covered in a second phase of the project.

 # Dataset
 The dataset covers includes more than 2 years of sales data of over 1000 retail stores.
 The complete dataset can be downloaded here: